 Option 1: Submit SAT with writing or ACT with writing

-Option 3: Submit an academic portfolio through the Common Application including:
+Option 3: Submit an academic portfolio through the Common Application, Universal College Application, or Brandeis Application, including:

-- One graded analytical paper from 11th or 12th grade (expository writing, essay exams, or research papers.
-Does not include creative writing.)
+- One graded analytical writing sample* from 11th or 12th grade, including the grades and comments for the paper.
+Examples of acceptable writing samples include expository writing, essay exams, or research papers.
+We cannot accept creative writing.

-- A second academic Teacher Evaluation (written by an academic teacher from 11th or 12th grade courses)
+- One additional recommendation written by an academic teacher from an 11th or 12th grade course.

-- For files larger than 500KB you may submit your graded analytical paper after application submission through your DEISconnect account, which will be created after submitting your application
+*For files larger than 500KB you may submit your graded analytical paper by uploading it through your DEISconnect account (this account is not created until after submitting your application).

-Some applicants are not eligible for the test–flexible policy and are required to submit standardized test scores.
+Some applicants are not eligible for the test–optional policy and are required to submit standardized test scores.

 - Home-schooled applicants and candidates applying from secondary schools that provide written evaluations rather than grades are required to submit the SAT or the ACT test with the writing section.